0x4447-office/0x4447_webpage_consulting/_posts/2020-12-19-how-to-lower-aws-costs.md

 The billing page is the most important thing to use when it comes to getting an idea of what is going on in the account.
 Once you know where the money goes, we can go into the details and figure out if there is something that can be changed to lower the monthly bill.

-By the way: if you want to learn more about the benefits of AWS Organizations, check out this article ([https://consulting.0x4447.com/articles/knowledge/the-benefits-of-aws-organizations.html](https://consulting.0x4447.com/articles/knowledge/the-benefits-of-aws-organizations.html)).
+By the way: if you want to [learn more about the benefits of AWS Organizations](https://consulting.0x4447.com/articles/knowledge/the-benefits-of-aws-organizations.html), check out the article.

 ## Pay-By-The-Hour Services